 For her wedding wardrobe, Paulina had a pretty clear vision.
 “The vision was modern day Marie Antoinette with my own twist,” she explains.
 With bridal stylist Gabrielle Hurwitz’s help, the bride ended up choosing Monique Lhuillier’s colorful Jardin dress to wear to her ceremony and accessorized with Manolo Blahniks and a bouquet from Plenty of Petals.
 On the morning-of, Paulina got ready with dresser Maradee Wahl, a hairstylist from Beauty Bespoken, and makeup artist Ashley Fierro, who gave her a timeless, romantic beauty look, while bridesmaids changed into their Shona Joy slip dresses.
 And to cut her cake, Paulina changed into an Alex Perry minidress with a feather-trimmed veil and Kate Spade shoes.

 Outside on July 8, 2021, the ceremony space was designed as an open-air church.
 Paulina arrived to the park with her father in a vintage Bentley, and the two walked down the aisle.
 “I was having a little stage fright before hitting the aisle, but once I saw Dakota, I may as well have run down the platform into his arms,” the bride recalls.
-The bride’s uncle officiated the sentimental service, and once the two were announced as man and wife, guests moved to the rooftop terrace, overlooking the ocean for dinner.
+The bride’s uncle officiated the sentimental service, and once the two were announced as husband and wife, guests moved to the rooftop terrace, overlooking the ocean for dinner.

 Paulina and Dakota’s favorite part of the day was grabbing a drink, just the two of them, after the ceremony.
 They took a quick drive in their getaway car and stopped at a little cantina, grabbing the first barstools they could find.
 “We ordered a drink and got to bask in the moment together before making our way back,” she recalls.
 “Once we stood up and turned around to leave, we realized we were being photographed and filmed by the other customers; it was quite a spectacle but so much fun.
 We look forward to grabbing margs at that cantina in the future with many memories to come.”